|

 statutory requirements of the Act, the Listing regulations and the Company policy.

-and other details are available in the corporate governance report which forms part of
+and other details are available in the Corporate Governance Report which forms part of the

-The policy of the Company on _irectors' appointment and remuneration, including the
+The policy of the Company on Directors' appointment and remuneration, including the

 criteria for determining qualifications, positive attributes, independence of a director